 This site is not affiliated with, endorsed by, or sponsored by Lowe’s or A.O.
 Smith.
 This is an independent consumer account of a personal experience.

-Consumer Complaint — Somewhere, CT
+Consumer Complaint — Connecticut

 $4,424 Total paid to Lowe’s